Aliases for FBN1 Gene

 GeneCards Summary for FBN1 Gene

 FBN1 (Fibrillin 1) is a Protein Coding gene.
 Diseases associated with FBN1 include Marfan Syndrome and Stiff Skin Syndrome.
-Among its related pathways are ERK Signaling and Hypothesized Pathways in Pathogenesis of Cardiovascular Disease.
+Among its related pathways are Integrin Pathway and Degradation of the extracellular matrix.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and extracellular matrix structural constituent.
 An important paralog of this gene is FBN2.

 UniProtKB/Swiss-Prot Summary for FBN1 Gene